Malaysia women's national under-19 cricket team

 The Malaysia women's national under-19 cricket team represents Malaysia in international under-19 women's cricket.
 The team is administered by Malaysia Cricket Association (MCA).

 The side played for the first time in the 2022 Under-19 Women's T20 World Cup Asia Qualifier for the 2023 Under-19 Women's T20 World Cup.

-Malaysia qualified for the 2025 Under-19 Women's T20 World Cup by the virtue of host.
+Malaysia automatically qualified for the 2025 Under-19 Women's T20 World Cup by virtue of host.